aamining/GitHub-manual/README.md

 ```
-# how to work in other previouse commmit
+# How to work in other previous commmit

 ```
 git checkout <commit tage> (copy commit tag from git)